alteca/webpack-boilerplate/README.md

 # webpack-boilerplate

-Webpack project to describe how build resources in all projects.
+A Webpack project to describe how to build resources in all kind of projects.

 ## Why

-It's not because you don't use frontend framwork or ui library that you cannot use modern tools.
+Not using frontend framework or ui library doesn't mean you can't use modern tools.

-This project try to describe how you can structure your app to keep your code clean and following concepts as DRY and KISS.
+This project is trying to describe how you can structure your app to keep your code clean, also, it helps you using principles as DRY or KISS.

 ## How to use

-In this scenario we want one file dedicated to a page.
+In this scenario, each page must have its own file.

-The "/src/entries.js" file is the entry point for what you expose to webpack and what will be build.
+The "/src/entries.js" file is the input, it describes the pages that will be built by Webpack.

 ```js
 {